 A expert grower friend in Scotland gave us seed of "proper" 'Lingholm' after he could no longer bear seeing the dark blue verging tinged purple flowers of the US 'Lingholm'.
 We told him that gardeners here are near brought to tears by our domestic blue poppy and he said just wait.
 Large flowers of the most piercing, unsullied sky blue.
+Cannot be grown anywhere it gets hot and/or humid in the summer.

 These are seed-grown plants from a fantastic rich purple form of the Blue Poppy shared with us by Merrill Jensen of the Jensen-Olson Arboretum in Alaska where these magical plants grow like Matanuska cabbages.
 This is a very choice offering.
 We've not seen this before and the pedigree remains a grandis mystery, so to speak!
+Cannot be grown anywhere it gets hot and/or humid in the summer.

 These we grew from seed we received which are a bit of a mystery as half the plants were as expected and the other these delightful rogues.
 We've not flowered them but certainly looks to be allied to Lingholm but whether these will be sky blue or violet blue, we can't say other than either will be lovely.
+Cannot be grown anywhere it gets hot and/or humid in the summer.

 © Copyright 2015 Far Reaches Farm.